npalmer5620/razor_cpu/README.md

-"RISC V CPU in systemVerilog "
+# (WIP) RISC V CPU in systemVerilog
+More to come here, some things like regfile and the ALU are started.